MARC Train: Special Western Maryland service

-MARC has run special weekend trips to and from Cumberland, Maryland for Western Maryland residents to attend sporting events in the Baltimore/Washington area, such as Baltimore Orioles, Baltimore Ravens, Washington Nationals or Washington Commanders games, and for Baltimore/Washington residents to attend Railfest in Cumberland and enjoy the scenic mountains and fall foliage of Western Maryland.
+MARC has run special weekend trips to and from Cumberland, Maryland, for Western Maryland residents to attend sporting events in the Washington–Baltimore area, and to facilitate tourist excursions to Western Maryland.

 Intermodal connections

 Nearly all stations served by MARC connect with local bus or Metrobus service.
-Washington Union Station, New Carrollton, College Park, Greenbelt, Silver Spring and Rockville offer connections to the Metrorail subway; Baltimore Penn Station and Camden Station both offer connections to the Baltimore Light RailLink.
-Additionally, Washington Union Station and Baltimore Penn are the second- and eighth-busiest Amtrak stations in the country, respectively.
-BWI Airport, Aberdeen, New Carrollton, Rockville, Harpers Ferry and Martinsburg are shared with Amtrak as well.
-Washington Union Station also offers a connection to the VRE network into Northern Virginia.
+Washington Union Station, New Carrollton, College Park, Greenbelt, Silver Spring and Rockville offer connections to the Washington Metro subway, while Baltimore Penn Station and Camden Station both offer connections to the Baltimore Light RailLink.
+While the Baltimore Metro SubwayLink is not directly connected to the MARC system, its State Center station is not far from Baltimore Penn Station.
+Washington Union, Baltimore Penn, BWI Airport, Aberdeen, New Carrollton, Rockville, Harpers Ferry, and Martinsburg stations are shared with Amtrak service, and Union Station also offers a connection to the Virginia Railway Express system.

 History

 Origins

 All three MARC lines date from the 19th century.
 Service on the Baltimore and Ohio Railroad (B&O) between Baltimore and Ellicott City began on May 24, 1830, over part of what is now the Camden Line.
 B&O service between Baltimore and Washington, the modern Camden Line route, began on August 25, 1835.